freeDSP/freeDSPx-AMP-x2/README.md

 MAIN COORDINATOR: [ssMMnn](https://github.com/ssMMnn)

 Class-D amplification module designed for use with the freeDSP.
 Based on TI's TAS5760M chip.
-Supports freeDSP standart I2S expansion connector.
-Does not support TDM protocol only standart stereo I2S.
+Supports freeDSP standard I2S expansion connector.
+Does not support TDM protocol only standard stereo I2S.

 ## License